IDALab-unisalento/maffeo-thesis-read-operations/README.md

 # Read messages from IOTA Tangle - Bachelor's thesis experiments - Federico Maffeo

 This project is part of my Bachelor's thesis, which is about IOTA.

-Thesis work performed in collaboration with the [IDALab laboratory @ Università del Salento - Italy](https://www.unisalento.it/laboratori/dipartimento-di-ingegneria-dell-innovazione/-/asset_publisher/xH087ATXxY3i/content/ida-lab/3087679)
+Thesis work was performed in collaboration with the [IDALab laboratory @ Università del Salento - Italy](https://www.unisalento.it/laboratori/dipartimento-di-ingegneria-dell-innovazione/-/asset_publisher/xH087ATXxY3i/content/ida-lab/3087679)

 The project consists in a script (`index.js`) that reads a message contained in the IOTA Tangle inside a zero-value transaction.